The original problem or requirements were as follows:

 - The guest should be able to access the outside world (intranet/internet)

-- Use fixed IP address, no problems with DHCP et al.
+- Use fixed IP address

 Yes, you can use port-forwarding using NAT network interface for the virtual machine.
 But configuring this is just way to complicate and error prone.
 A few googles more, and I couldn’t find anything good.

 The solution I came up with: configure 2 network interfaces for your Virtual Box host.
 Simple, isn’t it?

 First, we need to make a new network in VirtualBox.
 You can do this in the GUI preference, which is a bit platform specific, but it’s not easy to miss.